 Cats enjoy the feeling of a variety of different textures under their paws.
-This means that a cat may enjoy playing with your clothes.
-It may like picking at the buttons for recreation.
+This means that a cat may enjoy playing with your clothes, so it may enjoy picking at the buttons for recreation.
 If you have leather or corduroy clothing, this will provide a different tactile sensation.

 As intimated above, many cats like to sleep on clothes.
 This is typically when the clothing is found on a soft surface, like a bed.
 Even casually discarded clothes can create a makeshift bed.

 Cats can spend up to 20 hours a day asleep.
 All the same, cats cannot sleep just anywhere.
-Felines need to feel safe and secure before they let their guard down and doze.
-Your clothing will provide security.
+They need to feel safe and secure before letting their guard down and dozing, and your clothing will provide security.

-If your scent is nearby, your cat will feel that you are close to it.
-This, in turn, enables the cat to feel more secure.
-It rests safely in the knowledge that nobody will attack while you are around to offer protection.
+If your scent is nearby, your cat will feel that you’re close to it.
+This enables the cat to feel more secure, resting safely in the knowledge that nobody will attack while you’re around to offer protection.

 The cat may nuzzle into your worn clothing, creating blankets.
 The more enveloped the cat is, the safer it feels.
-A cat will try to distract itself from as many external stimuli as possible while sleeping.
+A cat will distract itself from external stimuli while sleeping.

-Even if the cat remains awake, it will draw comfort from your clothing.
+Even if the cat remains awake, it’ll draw comfort from your clothing.
 If your cat starts kneading dirty laundry between its paws, take it as a compliment.
 A cat kneading your clothing means that it feels relaxed and secure due to the presence of your distinctive scent.

-The Journal of Veterinary Behavior lists kneading as an action linked to younger cats and their mothers.
+The Journal of Veterinary Behavior links kneading to younger cats and their mothers.
 This is because kittens knead at their mother’s teat to release milk, and this habit persists into adulthood.
 Cats knead as it brings back memories of happiness and contentment.

 What’s more, this behavior suggests that the cat now sees you as its mother.
-You fulfill the same role.
-You offer food, shelter, and comfort from anything that would do the cat harm.
-Kneading, based on the scent of your clothes, denotes a high level of trust in you.
+You fulfill the same role, offering food, shelter, and comfort from anything that would harm the cat.
+Based on the scent of your clothes, Kneading denotes a high level of trust in you.

 Warmth is another reason that cats enjoy resting on used clothing.
 We often discard our clothes due to residual body heat trapped in the fabric.
 While that is unappealing to us, cats consider it to be advantageous.

-As explained by Science, a cat’s body temperature drops while it sleeps.
-This means the cat will do what it can to generate a higher temperature before dozing.
-Many cats opt to sleep in direct sunlight or beside a window.
-Clothing provides a warm alternative to these options.
+Science explains that a cat’s body temperature drops while it sleeps, meaning that it’ll do what it can to generate a higher temperature before dozing.
+Many cats opt to sleep in direct sunlight or beside a window, but clothing provides a warm alternative to these options.

 The cat will surround itself with dirty clothes to increase its body heat.
-The cat does not know or care that this heat is transient.
+The cat doesn’t know or care that this heat is transient.
 Your cat knows that it feels warm at the moment in time.

 This warmth helps the cat to fall asleep.
-It feels safe that it will retain its standard body temperature of around 100.5-102.5 degrees Fahrenheit.
+It feels safe that it’ll retain its standard body temperature of around 100.5-102.5 degrees Fahrenheit.

-If you have been away for several hours, your cat will wonder where you’ve been.
+If you’ve been away for several hours, your cat will wonder where you’ve been.
 Dirty clothes will carry scents that can provide important clues.